channingwalton/tree/README.md

 ### 2.1 Purpose
 The library provides a tree structure where:
+- Nodes have a NodeEntry
 - Nodes can have multiple children
 - Each node has a unique UUID identifier
 - Nodes can have named references to other nodes in the graph
-- Child nodes can be duplicated with automatic reference resolution
+- When a node is duplicated, all references to it are updated to point to the new node
+- When a node is duplicated, the NodeEntry is reset

 ### 2.2 Key Characteristics
 - **Tree Structure**: Fundamentally a tree with parent-child relationships
 - **Multiple Children**: Each node can have 1 or more children
+- **References**
+  - References are named
-- **Named Reference System**: Nodes can reference other nodes with named relationships
+  - Nodes can reference other nodes with named relationships
+  - Node references can be relative using a path
 - **UUID Identifiers**: Simple, unique identification using UUIDs
 - **Smart Duplication**: Copy operations intelligently update internal references